Cooking bacon is so messy. But I have the perfect solution to cooking bacon with no mess by baking it. So easy and no mess

-I can get nice thick bacon at Publix quite often for buy 3 get 1 free deals and with coupons it really makes it a great deal.
+I can get nice thick bacon at Publix quite often for buy 3 get 1 free deal and with coupons, it really makes it a great deal.

-Lay out on a paper towel and start the process all over.
-After the bacon is all cooled, I will layer the bacon between paper towels and close up in a zip loc bag.
+The layout on a paper towel and start the process all over.
+After the bacon is all cooled, I will layer the bacon between paper towels and close it up in a zip loc bag.
 Some I put in the fridge, but most go in the freezer for later.
 Some don’t even make it to the bag. 🙂

 To heat up, just pop a few pieces in the microwave for a few seconds.
 Don’t let it cook too long or it will burn.
 Badly!!
 Trust me.

-When its time to clean up, I make sure the bacon grease is completely cooled and then VERY slowly I will pour the bacon grease in an old plastic butter container.
-Snap on the lid, roll up the foil into a ball and its ready for the trash.
+When it’s time to clean up, I make sure the bacon grease is completely cooled, and then VERY slowly I will pour the bacon grease into an old plastic butter container.
+Snap on the lid, roll up the foil into a ball, and it’s ready for the trash.
 Unless you are one who loves to keep their bacon grease for cooking.
-The pan and cooling rack are easy to wash and put away now.
+The pan and cooling rack is easy to wash and put away now.
 No scrubbing.

-Let’s take one more look at this bacon yummyness.
+Let’s take one more look at this bacon yumminess.